 Her ability to drift effortlessly between softer and more expressive tones allows her to create a song of many shades

 “Your eyes are blue, your kisses too/ I never knew what they could do/ I can’t believe that you’re in love with me”, she trills.
 Composed in 1926, the latter line titles perhaps Russell’s most esteemed track.
 A classic in the jazz community, it has been recorded countless times by amongst the most prominent of jazz royalty – Billie Holiday, Louis Armstrong, Dinah Washington and Frank Sinatra, to name only a few.
-Oozing a similar bluesy charm is Don’t Take Your Love From Me; also released on the 2016 album – ‘Harlem On My Mind’.
+Oozing a similar bluesy charm is I Can’t Believe You’re in Love With Me; also released on the 2016 album – ‘Harlem On My Mind’.
 Russell’s performance on the song has to be one of my favourites of the collection.
 With perfect clarity, and what Christopher Loudon of The Jazz Times describes as an “espresso strength power”, she gloriously brings the song to life.
 Her ability to drift effortlessly between softer and more expressive tones allows her to create a song of many shades, and a piece that is at once light and breezy, yet deeply tantalising.
 Moulding every crevice to her voice with flawless timing, it is near impossible to explain just how wonderfully Russell is able to deliver the song, and I urge you to give this particular piece a listen.
 A playlist essential for every jazz enthusiast out there.

 With such remarkable talent, it is a wonder as to why Russell delayed her solo debut so late into her career.
 With a voice like honey, her natural flair for the genre produces only the finest musical quality and I eagerly anticipate her upcoming releases.